vsakkas/sydney.py/README.md

 - Stream response tokens for real-time communication.
 - Retrieve citations and suggested user responses.
 - Enhance your prompts with images for an enriched experience.
+- Customize your experience using any of the supported personas.
 - Use asyncio for efficient and non-blocking I/O operations.

 ## Requirements